rlite/rlite/README.md

 * flows-dump: Show the detailed DTP/DTCP state of a given flow
 * regs-show: Show all the names registered to any of the local IPCPs
 * dif-policy-mod: Modify a policy for a DIF running in the system
+* dif-policy-param-mod: Modify a policy parameter for a DIF running in the system

 To show all the available command and the corresponding usage, use